Fourteen magazines with my name on the cover.

 Table Tennis Tips (May, 2014)

-Table Tennis: Steps to Success (over 28,000 copies sold in English, plus unknown number of foreign sales; it's been translated into Chinese, Korean, Indonesian, Malaysian and Hebrew)
+Table Tennis: Steps to Success (1993, rewrite in 2006.
+Over 28,000 copies sold in English, plus unknown number of foreign sales; it's been translated into Chinese, Korean, Indonesian, Malaysian and Hebrew)

 Instructor's Guide to Table Tennis